-- Undertake appropriate administrative duties to assure quality teaching and research activities as required by the Head of School, e.g. year abroad organiser, sector head, teaching director, research director, chair of examiners, admissions director, enterprise and engagement director. - Contribute to the development of the School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities.
+- Undertake appropriate administrative duties to assure quality teaching and research activities as required by the Head of School, e.g. year abroad organiser, sector head, teaching director, research director, chair of examiners, admissions director, enterprise and engagement director. - Attend Open Days and Visit Days on a regular basis. - Contribute to the development of the School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities.